dfenjves/dfenjves.github.io/source/_posts/2014-04-29-optimus-prime-optimizes-prime.markdown

 </table>

 Cool, eh?
 That's all I have for today.
-Time to get back to punishing the Decepticons.
+Time to get back to battling the Decepticons.